 Friday, Saturday, and

 Heim House Museum will be open for guests Friday, Saturday, Sunday for tours

-Ag.
-Building in Humboldt open for visiting and
+The museum building open for visiting and

 displaying of antiques, pictures, family artifacts.